 Submissions

-Features must have a running time of 70 minutes or above and shorts must be less than 20 minutes.
+Features must have a running time of 70 minutes or more and shorts must be less than 20 minutes.
 Films from Latin America, Spain, Portugal and the United States are considered, as well as works from other countries if the director is of Ibero- or Latin American descent, or the subject matter is directly related to Latino culture.
 FILMS THAT DO NOT MEET THESE CRITERIA WILL BE DISQUALIFIED FROM CONSIDERATION UPON SUBMISSION.
-Films with an educational value, or a strong historical and artistic importance are also considered.
-The Festival presents all forms of filmmaking including animation, documentaries, experimental, narrative, etc. The Festival encourages the submission of works for young audiences as they are screened for students during matinees.
+The Festival encourages the submission of works for young audiences as they are screened for students during the daytime.
+Festival only accepts completed films.

 Acceptance Notification

-All participants will be notified through email by early February 2024 whether or not the work submitted was selected for the 40th Chicago Latino Film Festival.
+All participants will be notified through email by late January 2027 whether or not the work submitted was selected for the 43rd Chicago Latino Film Festival.

 Acceptance Terms

-Selected films must be a Chicago premiere.
-Films that have screened publicly, theatrically, or streaming in the Chicago area, have aired on US television, or are available for public viewing (DVD or online) prior to the Festival dates are NOT eligible.
+Selected films must be AT LEAST a Chicago premiere.
+Films that have screened publicly, theatrically, or are currently streaming in the Chicago area, have aired on US television, or are available for public viewing (DVD or online) prior to the Festival dates are NOT eligible.

 Upon acceptance to the Film Festival, you must provide the Festival with the following materials: